Electrostat-Lab/Clean-Code/chapterfour/Chapter 4.md

 ## Bad Comments :
 - Most comments fall under this category.
-- Hurrying in righting a comment, beacuse the process requires it, is nothing but a hack, and the result is a crap :
+- Hurrying in writing a comment, beacuse the process requires it, is nothing but a hack, and the result is a crap :
     ```java
         /**
          * updatable via the device sensors